Codeglizzy/Practicecpp/README.md

 The process for adding an item is the exact same as adding an enemy, only with different arguments when initializing in the constructor.

-The `Item` initialization contains 5 arguments, similar to `Enemy` but slightly different:
+The `Item.Initialize()` member function contains 5 arguments, similar to `Enemy` but slightly different:
 - Name (`string`)
 - Consumable (`boolean`)
 - Price (`double`)